Rhythm Fix, Fremantle

 In the Drum Circle, there is no audience.
 Everyone is part of the ‘performance’ and no one feels “am I good enough?”.

-Rhythm Fix often support our local community by holding drum circles at town squares, parks, festivals, day care centres, community centres, retreats and camps, churches etc.
+Rhythm Fix often supports our local community by holding drum circles at town squares, parks, festivals, day care centres, community centres, retreats and camps etc.

 "I thought you guys did an exellent job and that the drumming circle was amazing, thanks again"